 No matter how cheap your hotel room, you CAN make it feel romantic.
 Which of course can come in handy for romantic getaways, but also for everyday travel.
 Because even if you’re alone, it feels great to have an ambience – regardless of your budget.

 And it doesn’t take much!
-In fact, I’ve broken it down for you into three essential keys and three extra credit ones.
+In fact, I’ve broken it down for you into three essential feng shui tips and three extra credit ones.

 So, here we go: